 PERFORMING ARTS LEAGUE OF CHATTANOOGA AWARDS $16,100 IN GRANTS & SCHOLARSHIPS FOR 2022 TO SUPPORT YOUTH INVOLVEMENT IN THE PERFORMING ARTS

 The Performing Arts League (PAL) announces 2022 Grants and Scholarships awards totaling $16,100 to support youth involvement in the performing arts.
-This year, PAL awarded Grants to eleven area non-profit arts organizations to fund instrumental, vocal, dance and theater programs in support of arts programs that recruit, develop and train young performers.
-PAL also awarded Scholarships to sixteen aspiring high school performers to encourage their development and training in the instrumental, vocal, dance and theatrical arts.
+This year, PAL awarded Grants to eleven area non-profit arts organizations to fund instrumental, vocal, dance and theater programs to support arts programs that recruit, develop and train young performers.
+PAL also awarded Scholarships to thirteen aspiring high school performers to encourage their development and training in the instrumental, vocal, dance and theatrical arts.

 Greg Miller, President of the Performing Arts League, comments, “The mission of the Performing Arts League is to promote youth involvement in the performing arts.
 We do this by supporting meaningful projects and opportunities for young performing artists both individually and as part of a group experience.
 Over the years, we have been blessed to witness how these opportunities can change lives and impact our community in many positive and creative ways.
 After two difficult years for the performing arts, we consider our support for these students essential to the growth and well-being of our community.
 We are pleased to be able to fund these outstanding projects and individual young performers and encourage their aspirations.
 We look forward to continuing this important work in the future and invite others to join us.”